Wexford confirm Davy Fitzgerald will stay on as manager

 Wexford GAA have announced that Davy Fitzgerald is to stay on as manager.
 Photo: Tommy Dickson/Inpho

-Fitzgerald has batted off rumours for months that he may make the switch to Galway, saying on Wednesday that his “heart was torn” but that a decision was imminent.
+There was however some doubt about his intentions to continue, Fitzgerald telling Midwest Radio earlier this week that his “heart is torn”, but only given the considerable distance between his native Clare and Wexford.
+“Listen, my heart is torn,” he said.
+“I think people appreciate it’s a massive long drive down to Wexford.”

-The former Clare goalkeeper has now made that decision with Wexford GAA announcing on Twitter that he has signed a new two-year deal.
+He insisted there was never any formal contact with the Galway county board concerning their vacant hurling management position: however earlier this week betting was suspended on him replacing 2017 All-Ireland hurling winning manager Micheál Donoghue who stepped down on August 20th, despite originally agreeing a two-year extension, and Galway have been on the hunt for a replacement ever since.

-“We are delighted to announce that Davy Fitzgerald is reappointed on a two year term as our senior hurling manager.
-Great progress has been made under his direction and we look forward to the journey ahead.
-Loch Garman Abú!” read the tweet.
+However after talking with Wexford officials on Thursday evening, Fitzgerald is now committed to Wexford for another two seasons.
+In a statement, the Wexford county board confirmed his two-year extension and recognised the progress already made during his three years to date: “We are delighted to announce that Davy Fitzgerald is reappointed on a two year term as our senior hurling manager.
+Great progress has been made under his direction and we look forward to the journey ahead.”

-Fitzgerald took over the Wexford job three years ago and this year led them to their first Leinster title in 15 seasons but logistical demands in getting to training and matches had led to speculation that he would fill the vacant manager’s job at Galway after the departure of Micheál Donoghue.
+Fitzgerald, the former Clare and Waterford, had previously admitted he was very close to leaving the Wexford position at the end of last season, only for the players to convince him to stay on.

-Fitzgerald led Clare to All-Ireland glory in 2013 and this year Wexford narrowy missed out on a place in the final, losing by two points in the last four to eventual winners Tipperary.
+The Galway county board had extended the deadline for nominations for their new senior hurling manager until this Friday: with Fitzgerald staying in Wexford, the attention turns to other potential candidates, including former Clare and Dublin manager Anthony Daly, and current Galway manager Brian Hanley, who in August completed the three in-a-row, which had previously eluded them, by comprehensively beating Kilkenny in the final at Croke Park.